Farm holidays with children: special experiences for little explorers

 Discover family-friendly regions

-Family holidays in the Zillertal
+Family holiday in the Zillertal

-Family holidays in South Tyrol
+Family holiday in South Tyrol

-Family holidays in the Kitzbühel Alps
+Family holiday in the Kitzbühel Alps

-Family holidays in Styria
+Family holiday in Styria

-Family holidays in Pongau
+Family holiday in Pongau

-Family holidays in the Salzkammergut
+Family holiday in the Salzkammergut

-Family holidays in the Eifel
+Family holiday in the Eifel region

 Looking for even more inspiration for your farm holiday with children?
 Here you'll find our most popular holiday themes for families.

-Discover now Winter holidays on the farm
+Discover winter holidays on a farm now!

-Discover now Horse riding holidays for children
+Discover riding holidays for children now